sashalai64/cs50web-network/README.md

   - Security measures ensure users cannot edit posts of other users.

 - **“Like” and “Unlike”**
-  - Users can toggle the “like” status of any post.
+  - Signed-in users can toggle the “like” status of any post.
   - The server is updated asynchronously, and the like count is displayed without reloading the page.

 ## Requirements